 Racing Victoria will provide high quality local feed, hay and bedding on request.
 Once it has been confirmed that a horse will be travelling to Australia, an order form with all available products will be sent.
 Feed may be imported, however imported feed is subject to strict quarantine regulations including inspection and irradiation treatment.
 Trainers should be aware that irradiation may affect the palatability of certain feeds.

 Prohibited substances are considered to be any substance that is capable of acting directly or indirectly on any of the body systems (a full list is contained in Australian Rule 178B).
-As well as race day testing for prohibited substances, out-of competition testing for non-therapeutic or illegal substances is also undertaken.
+As well as race day testing for prohibited substances, out of competition (in-training) testing for non-therapeutic or illegal substances is also undertaken.
 A brief summary of the testing program is provided below.

 In addition to the drug testing program, there are a number of rules, restrictions, stand down periods and other related advice that pertain to the use of therapeutic substances, routes of administration and physical therapies.
 Your veterinarian whilst in Australia will be able to provide advice on the use of medications or other substances and physical therapies leading up to race day.

-It is the responsibility of trainers to be aware of the Rules and to take all proper precautions to avoid breaching them.
-Further information in relation to this advice is contained in the Australian Rules of Racing and/or can be obtained by contacting Brian Stewart at Racing Victoria.
+It is the responsibility of trainers to be aware of the Rules of Racing and to take all proper precautions to avoid breaching them.
+Further information in relation to this advice is contained in the Australian Rules of Racing and/or by contacting the Veterinary Department at Racing Victoria.

 Approved Track and Riding Gear